Congo mine tests Glencore's efforts to weather copper slump

 The upgrade will include a new leaching plant that Glencore says will allow the site to process ore more cheaply.
 But it has not given any more detailed plans on how it aims to cut costs at the mine - which is owned by Kamoto Copper Company (KCC), a joint venture between Glencore-controlled Katanga Mining Limited and state miner Gecamines.

-The creeping mechanization feared by some workers may play a part, but so may an increase in production that would cut fixed costs per tonne.
+The creeping mechanisation feared by some workers may play a part, but so may an increase in production that would cut fixed costs per tonne.

 Glencore says it can slash Katanga’s production costs to about $1.65 per pound - from more than $2.50, or $5,510 a tonne.
 The operation has been clearly loss-making at the current copper price, which hit $4,443.50 a tonne on Nov.
 23, its lowest in more than six years.